Dauphine-Digital-Economics/Homework/Homework5.md

 # Homework 5 - NFT DAO and SDLC

 We will create a Decentralized Autonomous Organisation (DAO )through a simplified Software Development Lifecycle (SDLC).
 This project will be done as a class effort and you wil be graded on a team score and an overall class score.
 The repositroy where all collaboration and coding work will happen is the class Github.
-We will have the following teams:

-* Developer Operations Team - Cédric, Yichen, Yanming
-* Governance Token Team - Aizhan, Laetitia, Margot
-* Governance Model Team - Léa, Valentin, Jiawei

 Please read the section relevant to your role below.
 However, reading other sections will help you gain a wider perspective of the project as a whole so your are able to anticipate their work and minimise merge conflicts.